 And that opportunity to participate is one of the founding reasons interactivity was brought into events in the first place over 30 years ago.
 The possibility of being able to include everyone in the conference, to be able to canvass and quantify people’s opinions and knowledge around a particular topic was, and I would argue is still, very attractive.
 The idea was also of a ‘level playing field’ where even the most shy could express their opinion easily.

 We spent a lot of time developing software that could leverage real value out of the data generated allowing clients truly insightful conclusions from their voting sessions.
 We combined live data with external data, custom analyses took place to interpret the votes and aggregate responses were displayed straight back to the audience in real time.

-So why is it not so important now?
-What has happened?
+Why is full participation not so important now?

 Firstly, I think there has been a “dumbing down” of voting over the last few years, with many of the cheap voting systems being offered without technical support relying on the organisers themselves to run them.
 Inevitably this resulted in only the simplest opinion-type voting being used and many of the questions being frivolous or for fun.

 Partly as a result of this, I think mobile event app providers have put less of an emphasis on making tools for polling.
 For example, many do not allow simple quizzes with scoreboards, or even a comparison style vote for gauging changes in opinion with a ‘before’ and ‘after’ type scenario.
 This last feature is I would argue one of the most useful and revealing features in a polling system.

 It’s interesting that in a world where we are now looking to investigate and analyse as much data as we can to learn from our events to improve both them and our relationships with our delegates, that we are effectively ignoring a great opportunity to actually ask them for their opinion.
 Yes, we can do evaluation forms etc., but the beauty and simplicity of a poll where delegates with one touch of a button can register their opinion is being lost.